-This transition will occur over the course of two school years, with 4th grade going from 40% Spanish to 50% Spanish during the 2020-2021 school year and 5th grade following suit the subsequent year.
+This transition will occur over the course of two school years, with 4th grade transitioning from 40% Spanish to 50% Spanish during the 2021-2022 school year and 5th grade following suit the subsequent year.

 This change is strongly supported by dual language program research, indicating a positive correlation between English Learners' academic achievement in English and the amount of instruction in their primary language (Collier and Thomas, 2010).
-With this in mind, we are also planning to extend Spanish instruction into the middle school beginning in the 2022-2023 school year.
+With this in mind, we are also planning to extend Spanish instruction into the middle school beginning in the 2023-2024 school year.
 This will consist of at least two academic periods taught in Spanish, including one Spanish Language Arts block.

-Achieving the Vision for the Developmental Bilingual Program: Instructional Practices
+Achieving the Vision for the Dual Language Program: Instructional Practices